ShadyChrome/primeval-tower-rn/docs/Primeval Tower - Game Overview_EN.md

 * **Rarity:** Common, Rare, Epic, Legendary, Mythical
 * **Element Affiliation:** Ignis, Vitae, Azur, Geo, Tempest, Aeris
 * **Abilities:** Each Prime can have up to four Abilities.
 Abilities have levels that increase when duplicate Primes are hatched.
+  * Every Ability can be upgraded using Ability XP (AXP) to match the potential of an higher evolved Prime
+  * AXP required to upgrade a single ability to the next stage: (10,100,1.000,10.000,100.000) = (C,R,E,L,M)
 * **Uniqueness:** A player can only ever own one Prime with the same name.
 * **Rarity Bonus:** Higher rarity Primes begin with higher base levels of their abilities.
 * **Duplicate Mechanic:**

   * If a new Prime hatches that is already owned in the same or higher rarity, it is immediately consumed to grant Ability XP to the existing Prime.
+    * Common Dupe grants 1 AXP
+    * Rare Cupe grants 10 AXP
+    * Epic 100 AXP
+    * Legendary 1.000 AXP
+    * Mythical 10.000 AXP
   * If a Prime hatches in a higher rarity than the one currently owned, the existing Prime evolves to that new rarity, refunding previously invested Ability XP.
+    * math: subtract spent AXP on ability and add it back to the pool, then add (C,R,E,L,M) = (10,100,1.000,10.000,100.000) AXP to all abilities to level them up

 ## Elements